psugihara/joint/README.md

 ##Conclusion

-Hopefully, this tutorial has given you a good idea about what kinds of applications are best suited for Spliff, and how few lines of code are required to build fully functional real-time web applications.
+Hopefully, this tutorial has given you a good feel for what kinds of applications are best suited for Spliff, and how few lines of code are required to build them.
 With some luck you should be able to have a simple application of your own up and running in just minutes.
 We hope you will enjoy using Spliff as much as we enjoyed designing it!